Jberczel/jberczel.github.io/_posts/2014-05-02-my-micro-reddit.md

 ### Working with the Model in the Console

-From command line, run:
+From command line:
 {% highlight console %}
 jamies-air:micro-reddit jxberc$ rails console
 Loading development environment (Rails 4.0.4) 2.0.0-p451 :001 >
 {% endhighlight %}

-Check User Table, should be empty:
+Check User Table; it should be empty:
 {% highlight bash %}
 2.0.0-p451 :003 > User.all
   User Load (0.3ms)  SELECT "users".* FROM "users"